Coronation of James I and Anne: Royal Entry to London and accession day

 Some preparations for the coronation were built by the carpenter William Portington, and painted by Leonard Fryer.

-Triumphal arches and pageants were erected in London for the coronation, and a royal entry which was deferred to 15 March 1604 because of the plague.
+Triumphal arches and pageants were erected in London for the coronation, and for the royal entry which was deferred to 15 March 1604 because of the plague.
 John Chamberlain described them under construction in July 1603, and their flimsy nature, "Our pageants are prettily forward, but most of them are such small-timbered gentlemen that they cannot last long, and I doubt not if the plague cease not the sooner they will rot and sink where they stand".

+According to a publication describing and illustrating the Dutch arch, Adrian Vanson, who had worked for King James in Scotland, was one of the team of painters and artisans recruited to finish the work.
+The arch included large painted vignettes and a depiction of King James enthroned.
+The biblical kings David and Josiah were paired with Lucius, a legendary Christian king of England, and Edward VI, a Protestant king who had supported the London Dutch Church.
 The city of London spent at least £4,100 and city companies made contributions, providing stands for their members and banners.
-The total sum spent on the city pageants is comparable with cost of the coronation robes worn by James and Anne in 1603.
+The total sum spent on the city pageants is comparable with the cost of the coronation robes worn by James and Anne in 1603.

+The chariot for Anne of Denmark and two coaches for the ladies of her household were decorated with carving by Robert More and John Banks.
+The cushions and seats were upholstered with red velvet, dressed with silver, passementerie bought from the king's silkman Roger Montague, and William Cookesbury supplied decorative feathers for panaches.